-Accounts receivable include amounts due from Medicare totaling \$2,672, \$4,088 and \$3,573 relating to devices shipped to patients as of December 31, 2013 and 2014, and September 30, 2015, respectively, that are waiting insurance approval.
+Accounts receivable include amounts due from Medicare totaling \$4,088 and \$4,275 relating to devices shipped to patients as of December 31, 2014 and 2015, respectively, that are waiting insurance approval.
 The Company estimates the devices for which it expects to receive authorization and payment based on its reimbursement history from Medicare.
-The Company classified \$921, \$1,302 and \$2,006 of this receivable as of December 31, 2013 and 2014, and September 30, 2015, respectively, as noncurrent as the Company does not expect these claims will be paid within one year of shipment of the device from the respective dates due to delays with the Administrative Law Judge appeal process.
+The Company classified \$1,302 and \$2,039 of this receivable as of December 31, 2014 and 2015, respectively, as noncurrent as the Company does not expect these claims will be paid by December 31, 2016 due to delays with the Administrative Law Judge appeal process.

 On September 3, 2015, the Company entered into a settlement agreement with the Centers for Medicare and Medicaid Services for 247 claims, representing approximately \$1,457 of original claims based on the Medicare allowable rates, in which the Company had submitted a request for an Administrative Law Judge hearing in 2013.
-The settlement entitled us to receive a payment of approximately \$851 million no later than January 21, 2016.
-We received this full amount during the fourth quarter of 2015.
-The settlement will result in a reduction in the fourth quarter of 2015 of \$815 million in our accounts receivable for shipment of products to patients covered by Medicare.
+The settlement entitled the Company to receive a payment of approximately \$851.
+The Company received this full amount during the fourth quarter of 2015.
+The settlement resulted in a reduction in the fourth quarter of 2015 of \$815 in accounts receivable for shipment of products to patients covered by Medicare.
 The settlement was part of a pilot program, facilitated by the Office of Medicare Hearings and Appeals, to address a backlog of overdue claims awaiting Administrative Law Judge adjudication.
 Because the settlement is part of a pilot program, the Company cannot predict whether it will be able to conclude future settlements with Medicare or achieve settlements on similar terms.
 Any future settlement of claims for amounts less than the corresponding amounts receivable would result in a write off.